sh24/strong_password/README.md

 things like your user's first name, last name, and email address as common dictionary words so they will be disallowed by the strength checker.

-## Todo

-1. Add a common password adjuster that basically works like the existing DictionaryAdjuster but does not stop at the first found word.
-Stopping at the first word make sense if you have a 300,000 word dictionary of the English language but not so much when you're only talking about the 10,000 most common passwords.

 ## Running the tests